 In today’s article, I will discuss an amazing bouquet of benefits in the form of one of the healthiest Autumn vegetables. with antioxidant properties, rich in vitamins and minerals: Cauliflower!
 I will start with an overview, I will continue with the nutritional values, 9 health benefits, use, and finally about the side effects of cauliflower.

-Cauliflower is considered one of the healthiest vegetables and there are good reasons.
+This veggie is considered one of the healthiest vegetables and there are good reasons.
 It contains 85% water and very few carbohydrates, proteins, and fats, but is rich in vitamins, minerals, antioxidants, and other phytochemicals that ensure good health and contain a high level of anti-inflammatory compounds that keep away cancer, heart disease, brain diseases, and even weight gain.

 Cauliflower is part of the cruciferous family, and is related to broccoli, cabbage, arugula, kohlrabi, kale, turnip, horseradish, Brussels sprouts, and radish is a vegetable that we eat mainly in cooked foods and salads.
 It is also delicious in the form of puree, cream soup or smoothie, and is tolerated even by children and the elderly.